TailGlowMusic/blog/blog1.md

 ### Possible Prizes

 I'm not above literally just giving a small cash reward as a prize, but that idea is probably the least "fun" or "creative" and is the most likely to have some obscure legal ramification that I haven't thought of yet.
-I've also considered "gift cards" as a workaround but I'll be blunt that promoting consumerism is not generally something I want to be associated with my art, although gift cards to help support local businesses provide useful services to other artists or musicians is an idea I'm amenable to.
+I've also considered "gift cards" as a workaround but I'll be blunt that promoting consumerism is not generally something I want to be associated with my art, although gift cards to help support local businesses that provide useful services to artists or musicians is an idea I'm amenable to.
 I'd also consider making charitable donations in the winner's name as a prize.

 In actuality though, the most likely type of prize that I am gravitating towards is original art pieces.
 That way I can make these prizes much more economically efficiently and incorporate "Operation Vesper Loom" branding as well to help raise awareness and continue to promote the overall goals of this project.